Approval, publication & presentation requirements

 Once the annual report is tabled it is expected by Parliament that the annual report is also published on the Transparency Portal before the October Estimates Hearings.
 Publishing the annual report to Transparency Portal at the time the report is tabled will also meet the tabling guidelines requirement to publish an online version.

 The Australian Government Digital Service Standard, provides information about the legal and policy obligations of entities in relation to online publishing.
-This includes a range of mandatory requirements, including compliance with Web Content Accessibility Guidelines, which the Tool assists entities in meeting by producing the HTML format.
+This includes a range of mandatory requirements, including compliance with Web Content Accessibility Guidelines, which the DART assists entities in meeting by producing the HTML format.

 Did you find this content useful?